Is SWTOR worth trying in 2026?

 Too late for gear?
 Another question players often ask is if it’s too late to catch up with the more technical side of things like gearing, or reaching level 80.
 Every couple of years, the entire gearing system of the game is reset, and all players have to start fresh at endgame.
 This reset makes it really easy for players who haven’t been playing for ten years to jump in.
 You don’t have to catch up with ten plus years of gearing.

-2025: The gear system was re-tooled multiple times last year, making it easier and easier for new players to get the best gear in the game, even if they are fresh to max-level.
+2026: The gear system was re-tooled multiple times last year, making it easier and easier for new players to get the best gear in the game, even if they are brand new to gearing up at level 80.

 Endgame Content